MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 #### The typist

 The person at the keyboard is the typist.
 It is a fairly simple role.
-You can "be at the keyboard" in languages and editors you are not unfamiliar with
+You can "be at the keyboard" in languages and editors you are not unfamiliar with.
+There are two important things that are required for a happy typist experience:

+1) Trust the mob
+2) Become comfortable working with incomplete understanding